 But, if you're working with SuiteDynamics, your NetSuite partnership may be just beginning.
 Our team will start the implementation process, configuring the system exactly as specified.
 We also offer Managed Services packages that help maintain your system, train your staff, adjust the software for expansion, and more.

-We believe our job is not to sell NetSuite licenses but to help companies like yours operate the custom systems they need to thrive.
+We believe our job is not just to customize and implement NetSuite but to help companies like yours operate the custom systems they need to thrive.

 Stop fighting a software system that's working against you.
 Instead, enjoy the benefits of an ERP that knits your operations together seamlessly and provides the data and analysis you need to trounce your competition.